satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 propose that these problems can be resolved by making the following changes to the review process.
-Distributing reviews to many reviewers would allow each reviewer to focus on portions of the article that reflect the reviewer’s specialty or area of interest and would place less of a burden on any one reviewer, enabling a more comprehensive and timely review.
+Distributing reviews to many reviewers would allow each reviewer to focus on portions of the article that reflect the reviewer’s specialty or area of interest and place less of a burden on any one reviewer, enabling a more comprehensive and timely review.
 Providing reviewers materials and methods to perform comprehensive evaluation would facilitate transparency, replication of results and enable greater scrutiny by people from different fields using different nomenclature, leading to greater clarity and cross-fertilization of ideas.
 Acknowledging reviewers makes it possible to quantitatively assess reviewer contributions, which could be integrated with assessments for promotions and grants.
-Quantifying review quality could help establish the role and importance of reviewers and information generated during a review as well as quantitatively assess the importance of a submitted article.
-Expediting reviews and allowing for post-publication review by making reviews dynamic, interactive, conducted in real time, and continue on as a living document, can allow for the dialogue to continue and flourish.
+Quantifying review quality could help establish the importance of reviewers and information generated during a review, and assess the importance of a submitted article.
+Expediting post-publication reviews by making reviews dynamic and interactive, and allow for the dialogue to continue and flourish.
 We argue that these solutions can be addressed by building upon computer programming code management systems.
 In this article, we provide examples of current code review systems that offer opportunities for addressing the above problems, and offer suggestions for enhancing code review systems for article review.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review